Skip to main content

 only_success_invocations=True, # (optional) Whether 'force_at_step' counts only successful invocations

-priority=10, # (optional) Higher number means higher priority for requirement enforcement
+priority=10, # (optional) Higher relative number means higher priority for requirement enforcement

 consecutive_allowed=True, # (optional) Whether the tool can be invoked twice in a row